 Tufted Puffin, Fratercula cirrhata

-Tufted Puffins roosting on the island cliffs, where they nest in rock crevices.
+Tufted Puffins roosting on the island cliffs; they nest here in rock crevices, like the one bottom center with the partially visible bird.

 A rare picture of a Tufted Puffin in non-breeding plumage, this one photographed in late October southeast of the Farallon Islands, where the birds nest.